jschmuec/shardable_ledger/README.md

 Start by reading `main_test.clj` it uses static data structures to explain the different steps and their input and output.

+The below is a slightly outdated transcript for the algorithm from [main_test.clj](test/ct/main_test.clj).

 Algorithm
 ====